Clemapfel/Mousetrap.jl/docs/src/01_manual/05_event_handling.md

 ### What is an Event?

-When the user interacts with a computer in the physical world, they will control some kind of device, for example, a mouse, keyboard, touchpad, webcam, stylus, etc. Through a driver, the device will send data to the operating system, which then processes it into what is called an **event**.
+When the user interacts with a computer in the physical world, they will control some kind of device, for example a mouse, keyboard, touchpad, webcam, stylus, etc. Through a driver, the device will send data to the operating system, which then processes it into what is called an **event**.

 Pressing a keyboard key is an event; releasing the key is a new event.
 Moving the cursor by one unit is an event; pressing a stylus against a touchpad is an event, etc. Mousetrap is based on GTK4, which has very powerful and versatile event abstraction.
 We don't have to deal with OS-specific events directly, instead, the GTK backend will automatically transform and distribute events for us, regardless of the operating system or peripheral manufacturer.